-- 33. The jurisdiction covered in Article 11 is concurrent with general jurisdiction based either on the habitual residence of the child (Art.
-5) or, in the situations covered by Article 6, the presence of the child on the territory, thus constituting an exception to the general jurisdiction rules that underpin the Convention. - 34.
-Alternatively, in cases which are not urgent, Article 12 grants the authorities of every Contracting State on whose territory the child or property belonging to the child is present jurisdiction "to take measures of a provisional character for the protection of the person [...] of the child which have a territorial effect limited to the State in question, in so far as such measures are not incompatible with measures already taken by authorities which have jurisdiction under Articles 5 to 10". - 35.
+- 34. The jurisdiction covered in Article 11 is, by its terms, concurrent with general jurisdiction based either on the habitual residence of the child (Art.
+5) or, in the situations covered by Article 6, the presence of the child on the territory, thus constituting an exception to the general jurisdiction rules that underpin the Convention. - 35.
+Alternatively, in cases which are not urgent, Article 12, which is also, by its terms, concurrent with the general jurisdiction based on Articles 5 and 6, grants the authorities of every Contracting State on whose territory the child or property belonging to the child is present concurrent jurisdiction "to take measures of a provisional character for the protection of the person [...] of the child which have a territorial effect limited to the State in question, in so far as such measures are not incompatible with measures already taken by authorities which have jurisdiction under Articles 5 to 10". - 36.
 For refugee or internationally displaced children or children whose habitual residence cannot be established, Articles 11 and 12 are essentially inoperative, given that, under Article 6, the Contracting State in which the child is present is granted general jurisdiction.
 In regard to Article 11 specifically, the Explanatory Report notes that "[a]s concerns the authority of the State where the child is present, this extends by hypothesis to children other than refugee or displaced children within the meaning of Article 6, paragraph 1, or children without a habitual residence within the meaning of Article 6, paragraph 2.
-For these children, indeed, in the absence of a State of habitual residence which is established or accessible, the authorities where the child is present have general jurisdiction" enabling them to take all available measures, whether urgent or not.
+For these children, indeed, in the absence of a State of habitual residence which is established or accessible, the authorities where the child is present have general jurisdiction"55 enabling them to take all available measures, whether urgent or not.
 However, Articles 11 and 12 would be appropriate, for example, in the case of trafficked, exploited or runaway refugee or displaced children for whom measures of protection may be needed.
-For example, another Contracting State where the child may be present would have jurisdiction, in some circumstances, to take measures under Article 11 or 12 to protect a refugee or a displaced child who has been trafficked from, or who has ran away from, the Contracting State having jurisdiction under Article 6.53 - 36.
+For example, another Contracting State where the child may be present would have jurisdiction, in some circumstances, to take measures under Article 11 or 12 to protect a refugee or a displaced child who has been trafficked from, or who has ranrun away from, the Contracting State having jurisdiction under Article 6.56 - 37.
 Jurisdiction based on Article 11 or 12 rests on the assumption that the measures will be in force for a limited time given that the authorities having general jurisdiction under Articles 5 to 10 are

-Explanatory Report on the 1996 Convention, op. cit. note 6, paras 67-77.
+Explanatory Report on the 1996 Convention, op. cit. note 77, paras 67-77.